-QuickBooks Commerce's Demand Forecasting uses Smooth Moving Average model.
-This model uses a series of averages over a long look back period.
+QuickBooks Commerce's Demand Forecasting uses the Smooth Moving Average, model.
+This model uses a series of averages over a long look-back period.
 Spikes in sales are smoothed out to give you the prevailing trends.

 What are the benefits of using this model?

 - This model works great for predicting sales trends of products that are stable.